-C.(1) Each dispenser shall submit the information required under Subsection B of this section in accordance with transmission methods and frequency established by the board; but shall report at least within one (1) business day of the prescription being filled.

-(2) If a dispenser pharmacy did not dispense any Schedule II-V controlled substances during an operating business day, the dispenser shall submit a "zero report" within one (1) business day.
-Information to be submitted for each zero report as well as the standards for how this information shall be formatted, not contrary to law, is defined in the PMP data reporting manual available on the state PMP website at http://nmpmp.org shall include at a minimum:

-(1) dispenser DEA number;

-(2) reporting start date;

-(3) reporting end date.

-(3) The PMP director shall have the authority to approve submission schedules that exceed one (1) business day.

-D. Corrections to information submitted to the PMP must be addressed including:

-(1) file upload or "outstanding uncorrected errors" as defined in the PMP data reporting manual;
+- (1) each dispenser shall submit the information required under Subsection B of this section in accordance with transmission methods and frequency established by the board; but shall report within one business day of the prescription being filled. - (2) if a dispenser pharmacy did not dispense any schedule II V controlled substances or drug(s) of concern during an operating business day, the dispenser shall submit a "zero report" within one business day.
+Information to be submitted with each zero report as well as the standards for how this information shall be formatted, not contrary to law, is defined in the PMP data reporting manual available on the state PMP website at http://nmpmp.org shall include at a minimum: - (a) dispenser DEA number; - (b) reporting start date; and - (c) reporting end date. - (3) the PMP director shall have the authority to approve submission schedules that exceed one business day. - D. Corrections to information submitted to the PMP must be addressed including: - (1) file upload or "outstanding uncorrected errors" as defined in the PMP data reporting manual;

-prescriptions that were not dispensed to the patient must be voided from the PMP;

-(3) incorrect information in prescriptions records submitted to the PMP must be corrected as soon as possibleand reflected within the PMP database within three (3) business days after the dispenser has been notified or becomes aware of the incorrect information.
-[16.19.29.8 NMAC - N, 07-15-04; A, 06-11-11; A, 08-31-12; A, 03-22-15; A, 03-23-16]
+- (2) prescriptions that were not dispensed to the patient must be voided from the PMP; - (3) incorrect information in prescriptions records submitted to the PMP must be submitted to the PMP database within five business days once the dispenser has been notified or becomes aware of the incorrect information.

+[16.19.29.8 NMAC - N, 07-15-04; A, 06-11-11; A, 08-31-12; A, 03-22-15; A, 03-23-16; A, 09-25-18]